moladoust/moladoust.github.io/index.md

 10. Unit testing at languages I am working (phpunit in php - jest, mocha + chai + sinon in js)
 11. Mysql + Postgresql + Mongodb
 12. Package management (Composer for php and npm or js)
-13. and etc.
+13. And etc.

-and I have experience in ‫‪Symfony‬‬, ‫‪CakePHP‬‬ frameworks and wordpress, megento CMSes.
+And I have experience in ‫‪Symfony‬‬, ‫‪CakePHP‬‬ frameworks and wordpress, megento CMSes.